SulemanAwais/patternRecognition/Readme.md

 - In this project, we will use the Cognitive Village (CogAge) dataset
 - Note: some steps of the PRC have already been processed with the CogAge dataset.

+### The Cognitive Village dataset (2/6)
+- 61 activities divided in
+two categories:
+    - State: 6 activities
+characterising the pose of
+an individual
+    - Behavioural: 55 activities
+characterizing the
+behaviour of an individual

+- 4 subjects
+- Each activity repeated at
+least 20 times by each
+subject
+- Each activity lasts for 4
+seconds